Rainer Werner Fassbinder: Beginnings

-Theater career
+Theatre career

-At age 21, Fassbinder joined the now defunct Munich Action-Theater in 1967; there, he was active as actor, director and scriptwriter.
+At the age of 22, Fassbinder joined the now defunct Munich Action-Theatre in 1967; there, he was active as actor, director and scriptwriter.
 After two months he became the theatre's leader.
-In April 1968, now 22, he directed the production of his play Katzelmacher, which tells the story of a foreign worker from Greece who becomes the object of intense racial, sexual, and political hatred among a group of Bavarian "slackers".
-A few weeks later, in May 1968, the Action-Theater was disbanded after its theater was wrecked by one of its founders, jealous of Fassbinder's growing influence within the group.
-It promptly reformed as the Anti-Theater under Fassbinder's direction.
+In April 1968, he directed the production of his play Katzelmacher, which tells the story of a foreign worker from Greece who becomes the object of intense racial, sexual, and political hatred among a group of Bavarian "slackers".
+A few weeks later, in May 1968, the Action-Theatre was disbanded after its theatre was wrecked by one of its founders.
+It promptly reformed as the Anti-Theatre under Fassbinder's direction.
 The troupe lived and performed together.
 This close-knit group of young actors included among them Fassbinder, Peer Raben, Harry Baer and Kurt Raab, who along with Hanna Schygulla and Irm Hermann became the most important members of his cinematic stock company.
-Working with the Anti-Theater, Fassbinder continued writing, directing and acting.
+Working with the Anti-Theatre, Fassbinder continued writing, directing and acting.
 In the space of 18 months he directed 12 plays.
 Of these 12 plays, four were written by Fassbinder; he rewrote five others.

-The style of his stage directing closely resembled that of his early films, a mixture of choreographed movement and static poses, taking its cues not from the traditions of stage theater, but from musicals, cabaret, films and the student protest movement.
+The style of his stage directing closely resembled that of his early films, a mixture of choreographed movement and static poses, taking its cues from musicals, cabaret, films and the student protest movement.

-After he made his earliest feature films at age 20 in 1969, Fassbinder centered the efforts of his career as film director, but maintained an intermittent foothold in the theater until his death.
+After he made his earliest feature films in 1969, when he was 24, Fassbinder centered his career on directing films but maintained an intermittent foothold in the theater until his death.
 He worked in various productions throughout Germany and made a number of radio plays in the early 1970s.
-In 1974 at age 26, Fassbinder took directorial control over the Theater am Turm (TAT) of Frankfurt; when this project ended in failure and controversy, Fassbinder became less interested in theater.
+In 1974, aged 29, he took directorial control over the Theater am Turm (TAT) of Frankfurt; when this project ended in failure and controversy, he became less interested in theatre.

 In honor of Rosa von Praunheim, Fassbinder staged the play Dedicated to Rosa von Praunheim.